gchq/sleeper/docs/01-getting-started.md

 This will install the latest development version.
 This is an untested version and may not work.
 When ready this is published as a regular release.

-**Due to a bug in GitHub, it's not currently possible to install released versions this way.** See the following
+**Due to a bug in GitHub, it is not currently possible to install released versions this way.** See the following
 issue: https://github.com/gchq/sleeper/issues/2494

 To use a released version, please follow the [developer guide](11-dev-guide.md) to build the CLI from source.